h2oai/sparkling-water/doc/src/site/sphinx/migration_guide.rst

 Removal of Deprecated Methods and Classes
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-- ``getColsampleBytree and setColsampleBytree`` methods are removed on our algorithm API.
+- ``getColsampleBytree`` and ``setColsampleBytree`` methods are removed from the XGBoost API.
 Please use
-  the new ``getColSampleByTree`` and ``setColSampleByTree``
+  the new ``getColSampleByTree`` and ``setColSampleByTree``.

-- Remove deprecated option ``spark.ext.h2o.external.cluster.num.h2o.nodes`` and corresponding setters.
+- Removal of deprecated option ``spark.ext.h2o.external.cluster.num.h2o.nodes`` and corresponding setters.
-  Please use ``spark.ext.h2o.external.cluster.size`` or corresponding setter ``setClusterSize``
+  Please use ``spark.ext.h2o.external.cluster.size`` or the corresponding setter ``setClusterSize``.

-- Deprecated Algorithm classes in package ``org.apache.spark.h2o.ml.algos`` have been removed.
+- Removal of of deprecated algorithm classes in package ``org.apache.spark.h2o.ml.algos``.
 Please
   use the classes from the package ``ai.h2o.sparkling.ml.algos``.
-Their API remains the same.
+Their API remains the same as before.
 This is the
-  beginning of moving Sparkling Water classes to our distinct package.
+  beginning of moving Sparkling Water classes to our distinct package ``ai.h2o.sparkling``

-- Remove deprecated option ``spark.ext.h2o.external.read.confirmation.timeout`` and related setters.
+- Removal of deprecated option ``spark.ext.h2o.external.read.confirmation.timeout`` and related setters.
-  This option is removed without replacement as it is no longer needed.
+  This option is removed without a replacement as it is no longer needed.

-- Remove deprecated parameter ``SelectBestModelDecreasing`` on our Grid Search API.
+- Removal of deprecated parameter ``SelectBestModelDecreasing`` on the Grid Search API.
 Related getters and setters
   have been also removed.
-This method is removed without replacement as we now internally correctly sort
+This method is removed without replacement as we now internally sort
-  the models according to what is best for the specified metric.
+  the models with the ordering meaningful for the specified sort metric.

-- TargetEncoder transformer now accepts outputCols parameter which you can use to override the default output
+- TargetEncoder transformer now accepts the ``outputCols`` parameter which can be used to override the default output
   column names.